Leon8M/Me-Manager/README.md

-# Me Manager - Personal Finance & Productivity PWA
+# Me Manager - Personal Finance & Productivity App

 Take full control of your finances and productivity with Me Manager!
 A progressive web app (PWA) that works offline, helping you manage money, tasks, and goals with a sleek mobile-first interface.